 A General Surgeon is a Surgical Specialist.

-General surgeons perform many types of operations that include gastro-intestinal tract (stomach, intestine, colon, rectum, and anus), liver, pancreas, endocrine system, hernias, organ transplants, cancer removal, breast disease, head and neck, vascular, skin, and arms, legs, hands and feet.
+General surgeons perform many types of operations that include gastrointestinal tract (stomach, intestine, colon, rectum, and anus), liver, pancreas, endocrine system, hernias, organ transplants, cancer removal, breast disease, head and neck, vascular, skin, and arms, legs, hands and feet.

-General surgeons are specially trained to provide surgical care for the patient as a whole, and as a result they diagnose, and manage the pre-operative, operative, and post-operative care of patients.
+General surgeons are specially trained to provide surgical care for the patient as a whole, and as a result, they diagnose, and manage the pre-operative, operative, and post-operative care of patients.

 Where do General Surgeons work?

-General surgery is a varied specialty involving time inside the hospital and outside of it.
+General surgery is a varied speciality involving time inside the hospital and outside of it.
 Much of a general surgeon’s time is spent in the hospital operating room, emergency department, and intensive care unit, as well as, in their office and in British Columbia’s medical schools where they teach medical students and aspiring surgeons.
 Most general surgeons work with other health care providers such as family doctors, nurses, physiotherapists, and pharmacists on a regular basis to ensure the best care for patients.

 When is a General Surgeon needed?